MonkeyDluffy20/ETL-Pipeline/readme.md

 ## ETL-Pipeline Architecture

 The ETL pipeline processes files stored in Azure Blob Storage and extracts metadata, which is stored both in SQL Server for centralized management and in Pinecone for advanced similarity-based querying.
-The pipeline organizes data into namespaces within a single Pinecone index (`BBGD-Index`), ensuring logical separation for different collections while maintaining high query efficiency.
+The pipeline organizes data into namespaces within a single Pinecone index (`index`), ensuring logical separation for different collections while maintaining high query efficiency.

 ### Key Steps: